PaleovirologyLab/hi-fever/README.md

 ```

 ### Docker image
 When working on MAC computers or a cloud environment you might want to create a singularity image.
+If working on a MAC with the arm64 architecture (M1 chip, 2020 onwards) please follow the instructions in (issue link).

 **Requirements:**
 - Nextflow: can be installed via [this link](https://www.nextflow.io/docs/latest/getstarted.html).
 It should also be added to your `$PATH`.